Mental Health Facilities York County, ME

 Oceanside Community Services Llp

-Oceanside Community Services Llp is a mental health treatment center in York County, ME, located at 22 West Cole Road, Suite 103, 4005 zip code area.
-Oceanside Community Services Llp provides outpatient treatment.
-Oceanside Community Services Llp offers couples/family therapy, trauma therapy and behavior modification to young adults, seniors 65 or older and children / adolescents.
-Additional services at Oceanside Community Services Llp consist of family psychoeducation.
+Oceanside Community Services Llp is a mental health clinic in York County, Maine, located at 22 West Cole Road, Suite 103, 4005 zip code.
+Oceanside Community Services Llp offers outpatient treatment.
+Oceanside Community Services Llp provides individual psychotherapy, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Some other services provided by Oceanside Community Services Llp include family psychoeducation.

 Learn More